vlajov/online-cv/README.md

 A serverless online resume website built with AWS cloud services that showcases both frontend design and cloud architecture skills.

+## Inspiration

+This was inspired by Forrest Brazeal's Cloud Resume Challenge, with additional features and security enhancements to create a more robust and production-ready implementation.

 ## Overview

 This project is a modern, cloud-native personal resume website that combines an interactive frontend with serverless backend services.
 The site features a clean, responsive design with interactive employment history sections and a visitor counter that tracks site traffic.
 Built entirely on AWS managed services, it demonstrates how to create a secure, scalable web application without managing any servers.